vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 ---

-**Container UI Plugin landing page on VCD UI perpetually shows a spinning wheel**
+**Kubernetes Clusters UI Plugin landing page on VCD UI perpetually shows a spinning wheel**

 If CSE server is inaccessible/down, on VCD UI's CSE landing page, user only sees the loading spinner instead of an error message.